-- ▼ multiplying the electricity savings from the implementation(s) by the electricity certificate conversion factor (1.06) - multiplying the gas savings from the implementation(s) by the gas certificate conversion factor (0.39),68 and - adding the two figures together.
+- ▼ multiplying the gas savings from the implementation(s) by the gas certificate conversion factor (0.39),68 and - adding the two figures together.

 The result is the total number of ESCs that ACPs may apply to register from the implementation(s).
 If the result is not a whole number, it is rounded down to the nearest whole number.